SikandarShabbir/TaskManagerPro/README.md

 ## How to boot the application

+Please make sure you have installed the following dependencies on your environment

+   - Composer version 2.*
+   - PHP 8.1
+   - mysql version 8
+   - Node 14.5.*

-1) Clone the GitHub repository from https://github.com/SikandarShabbir/TaskManagerPro.git link.
+1) Clone the GitHub repository from https://github.com/SikandarShabbir/TaskManagerPro.git

 2) Change the directory to TaskManagerPro.
     - `cd TaskManagerPro/`
 3) Copy .env.example and rename to .env in the root directory.
     - `cp .env.example .env`
+    -  Run `composer install`
+    -  Run `npm install`
+    -  Run `npm run prod`

 4) Run `./vendor/bin/sail up`